andrewrk/connect-static/README.md

 will forever remain.
 When a request hits the middleware it never touches the file system.

+Are you looking for the middleware that used to ship with express and connect?
+That project is called [serve-static](https://github.com/expressjs/serve-static)

 ## Supported HTTP Headers

  * `ETag`